Nutrition

 Preparation for verification/internship for non-nutrition baccalaureate students:

-International students seeking a Master of Science in Clinical Nutrition combined with Dietetic Internship must contact the Department of Health, Nutrition and Exercise Sciences for a list of agencies acceptable to the Academy of Nutrition and Dietetics and Immaculata University for their course-by-course transcript evaluation.
+International students seeking admittance to the MSDI must contact the Department of Health, Nutrition and Exercise Sciences for a list of agencies acceptable to the Academy of Nutrition and Dietetics and Immaculata University for their course-by-course transcript evaluation.

 Master of Science Degree in Clinical Nutrition (Non-Dietetic Internship Track)